 This work is ongoing and will fill with additional content in the future.

-As a member of Olin Baja, I contribute to both the Drivetrain and Suspension subteams, helping design, build, and refine components for our off-road vehicle.
+As a member of Olin Baja, I contribute to the Drivetrain Subteam, helping design, build, and refine components for our off-road vehicle.

 Within the Drivetrain subteam, I focus on writing CAM programs and manufacturing precision components for the transmission system, ensuring smooth power delivery and reliability under demanding off-road conditions.
 Through this work, I have gained valuable hands-on experience with both manual and CNC machining, deepening my understanding of how design decisions translate into manufacturable, high-performance parts.